This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Saudi Arabia.

 What is the structure and organisation of local courts dealing with commercial claims?
 What is the final court of appeal?

 Most types of commercial disputes come under the jurisdiction of the Commercial Courts, whose decisions can be appealed to the Court of Appeal, with further, limited rights of appeal to the Supreme Court.
 Banking disputes are adjudicated by the Committee for Banking Disputes, whose decisions can be appealed to the Appeal Committee for Banking Disputes and Violations.
 Securities disputes come under the jurisdiction of the Committee for the Resolution of Securities Disputes, whose decisions can be appealed to the Appeal Committee for the Resolution of Securities Disputes.
 Disputes involving contracts of insurance are heard by the Committee for the Settlement of Insurance Disputes and Violations, whose decisions can be appealed to the Appeal Committee for the Settlement of Insurance Disputes and Violations.
-Intellectual property disputes come under the jurisdiction of different tribunals depending on the type of intellectual property right that is being enforced.

 How long does it typically take from commencing proceedings to get to trial?